pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 # The code

-The code has been written in Python and C++.
-The Python scripts offer a user-friendly graphical user interface (GUI) for investigating enzyme-substrate reactions, allowing users to compare simulation results across different mathematical models.
+The provided code consists of both Python and C++ scripts designed to facilitate the exploration of enzyme-substrate reactions.
+The Python scripts offer an intuitive Graphical User Interface (GUI), enabling users to analyze simulation results across diverse mathematical models.

-The Python scripts also require ffmpeg to be installed to run animations.
-Key functionalities include extracting user-supplied parameters like total enzyme and substrate counts and rate constants via the "Run Simulation" button.
-The simulation is performed using the Gillespie algorithm or integrating the CME for the exact formulation, the quasi-steady-state approximation (QSSA) and the total quasi-steady-state approximation (tQSSA).
-After the simulation, the collected data is displayed in various forms, including variation of population numbers/concentrations over time or with respect to the variation of a parameter, probabilities of a given state, statistical averages and standard deviations, probability densities for completion times, and probability densities for steady-state phosphorylated substrate count.
-These outputs are generated for both the cme and gillespie simulation methods.
+To run the Python scripts successfully, ensure that ffmpeg is installed, as it is required for generating animations.
+Key functionalities of the Python scripts include extracting user-supplied parameters, such as total enzyme and substrate counts, and rate constants.
+Users can input these parameters through a user-friendly interface and initiate the simulation by clicking the "Run Simulation" button.

+The simulation itself is conducted using the Gillespie algorithm or by integrating the Chemical Master Equation (CME) for precise formulations.
+Additionally, the scripts support the quasi-steady-state approximation (QSSA) and the total quasi-steady-state approximation (tQSSA) for faster simulations.

+Post-simulation, the collected data is presented in various formats, including the variation of population numbers/concentrations over time or concerning the variation of a specific parameter.
+The outputs also encompass probabilities of a given state, statistical averages, standard deviations, probability densities for completion times, and probability densities for steady-state phosphorylated substrate count.

+It's noteworthy that these outputs are generated for both the CME and Gillespie simulation methods, providing users with a comprehensive understanding of the enzyme-substrate reactions under different mathematical models.

 ## Code structure